mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/update-worker-machines/index.md

     konvoy get nodepools
     ```

-    **NOTE**: If your workers are grouped in the `worker` node pool, the default for a Konvoy cluster, skip this step.
-If your cluster uses a different worker node pool, use that node pool name instead of `worker` in the following steps.
+    <p class="message--note"><strong>NOTE: </strong>  If your workers are grouped in the <code>worker</code> node pool, the default for a Konvoy cluster, skip this step.
+If your cluster uses a different worker node pool, use that node pool name instead of <code>worker</code> in the following steps.</p>

 1. Create a new node pool, called `worker2`, copying the properties of the `worker` node pool.